QAA Subject Benchmark Statements are derived from:

 All lecturers are aware of diversity issues and discharge their PAT roles with knowledge and sympathy and all students are made aware of the Department structures to discuss issues should a concern arise.

-In the assessment, student module evaluation forms are completed and analysed at the conclusion of each module.
+Student module evaluation forms are completed and analysed at the conclusion of each module.
 This process provides an opportunity for students to evaluate their own approach to studying and learning.
 In addition, each Module Tutor is required to complete a tutor module evaluation form.
 At the end of the academic year, the Programme Leader is responsible for completing the Annual Programme Monitoring Report (AMR) form, which contributes to the Institute's Annual Report.

 The monitoring is supplemented by regular Programme Cohort meetings which function as Staff/Student Liaison Committees (SSLCs) for Distance and Part-time students.
 These meetings with staff take place at least once every academic year to discuss course delivery, resource issues and other items identified by students.
 In addition, all students can raise issues regarding individual Modules and/or the general programme with the Programme Leader at any time through their course of study.
 Minutes of all SSLCs will be considered at Programme Team meetings and displayed via the VLE.